Tuition and Financial Aid

 Grace Period for STH Financial Aid

-If the student is able to raise their cumulative GPA to meet satisfactory academic progress at the end of the grace period, the student’s scholarship will be automatically reinstated for the following semester.
-If the student does not achieve a cumulative GPA to meet satisfactory academic progress by the end of the grace period but achieves a high enough semester GPA they may appeal to the STH Academic Services Team to retain their financial aid moving forward.
+If the student is able to raise their cumulative GPA to meet satisfactory academic progress at the end of the grace period, the student’s scholarship will be automatically reinstated for the following term.
+If the student does not achieve a cumulative GPA to meet satisfactory academic progress by the end of the grace period but achieves a high enough term GPA they may appeal to the STH Academic Services Team to retain their financial aid moving forward.

 ** From Fall 2022 through Spring 2025, Dean’s Fellows who do not receive a stipend only need to maintain a 2.7 GPA to maintain their 100% tuition scholarship.